andreyto/pgp-par/README.md

 **C).
 Execution on XSEDE MPI clusters**

-**i.
-Preparation of Data & the Workflow**
+**i).
+Preprosessing of the Data and the Workflow generation**

-In this step, the input data for the pipeline are prepared and a workflow specifying the various PGP analyses to be executed on the target distributed computed environment is generated.
+In this step, the input data for the pipeline are prepared for the analysis and a workflow is generated combining the various PGP analyses for subsequent execution.

 Copy a config_dir/prepPGPdata.ranger.qsub template script to your working directory and edit it to reflect your actual data location and batch system parameters as per the instructions below.

 Make sure to do the following before executing the qsub script (substitute actual location for `config_dir` below):

-a) `source config_dir/pgp_makeflow_env_master.sh`
+- `source config_dir/pgp_makeflow_env_master.sh`

-b) For example, SGE-specific options `-A (account name), -pe (number of nodes and cores), -l h_rt (requested run-time)` have to be properly modified in the qsub script on a XSEDE cluster.
+- Set the correct batch system options inside the qsub scripts.
+For example, at least these options have to be modified under SGE on XSEDE: `-A (account name), -pe (number of nodes and cores), -l h_rt (requested run-time)`.
 A "serial" queue is specified in the script - edit the script if such queue does not exist on your cluster.
 This serial job needs only the minimum number of cores allowed on the particular cluster.

-c) values for INPUT (--input-dir path for input directory in the format described above) and OUT (--work-dir path for output results) are set in the qsub script.
-These are MANDATORY.
+- In the qsub script, set values for INPUT (--input-dir path for input directory in the format described above) and OUT (--work-dir path for output results) variables.
+These arguments have to be specified.

-**Usage**:
+**Run**:

 Submit the job to your batch system.
 In case of SGE or PBS, it will look like:

     qsub prepPGPdata.ranger.qsub

-Alternatively, you can execute this script locally on your login node if this is tolerated by the cluster user policy.
-In that case you do not have to edit any batch system related options inside the script, but still need to edit the data locations:
+The script mostly spends time unpacking the spectra files.
+If running such jobs on the login node is tolerated by your cluster user policy, you can execute this script locally instead of submitting it for the batch execution.
+In that case you do not have to edit any batch system related options inside the script, but still need to edit the data locations, and then run:

     bash prepPGPdata.ranger.qsub

--   After successful execution of the qsub script, the **log** file should contain the instructions (at the end) needed for running the next qsub script (runPGP.ranger.qsub) for PGP analysis.
+After successful execution of the qsub script, the **log** file should contain the instructions (at the end) needed for running the next qsub script (runPGP.ranger.qsub) that performs PGP analysis.

-**ii.
+**ii).
 Running the Analysis:**

 This qsub script performs the actual proteogenomics analysis and the post-processing of the resulting data according to the workflow generated in the previous step.
 Copy the template script `config_dir/runPGP.ranger.qsub` to your working directory and modify the options inside the script to fit your execution environment.

 **Note:** Make sure to do the following before submitting **runPGP.ranger.qsub** script:

-a) `source config_dir/pgp_makeflow_env_master.sh`.
+- `source config_dir/pgp_makeflow_env_master.sh`.
 The reason for this to be done on the login node of the XSEDE cluster before submitting the script is because the XSEDE `module` commands must be executed only on the login node.
 The batch system is configured to propagate the resulting environment variables to the compute nodes.
 This process might have some quirks depending on your specific cluster.
 You might have to tune this script accordingly.

-b) SGE-specific options `-A (account name), -pe (number of nodes and cores), -l h_rt (run-time requested)` are properly modified in the qsub script.
-These are MANDATORY.
+- Set the correct batch system options inside the qsub scripts.
+For example, at least these options have to be modified under SGE on XSEDE: `-A (account name), -pe (number of nodes and cores), -l h_rt (requested run-time)`.
+Set the total number of cores to be at least three times less than the total number of spectra files in your input archive.
 Also edit the queue name if necessary.
 Replace the options if your cluster uses a different queuing system, such as PBS or SLURM.
 Also make sure that the commands for starting MPI jobs inside the script match your environment (e.g. XSEDE clusters that have Infiniband interconnect use `ibrun` instead of `mpirun`).

-c) change directory (‘cd’) to `--work-dir/<speciesX>` (as defined in the previous qsub script `prepPGPdata.ranger.qsub`.
+- change directory (‘cd’) to `--work-dir/<speciesX>` (as defined in the previous qsub script `prepPGPdata.ranger.qsub`.

-**Usage:**
+**Run:**

 `qsub <edited script location>/runPGP.ranger.qsub`

--   if the script is executed successfully, the results of the analysis are written to --work-dir/speciesX ( --work-dir = OUT variable as defined in prepPGPdata.ranger.qsub).
+If the script is executed successfully, the results of the analysis are written to --work-dir/speciesX ( --work-dir = OUT variable as defined in prepPGPdata.ranger.qsub).

 **D).
 Execution on HTC clusters or multicore workstations**